Synyproxy/CloudEngine/README.md

 - The project is currently in progress, so some features will come on future updates.
 - We are currently halfway through the time given for the project (deadline : 14 june 2019).
+- Note: This is not the final project's source code.

 ## Build Instruction

+- Qt is needed to be installed on the system. https://www.qt.io/download-qt-installer-oss
 - To run the engine you need to set the project "Game" or the project "Editor" as startup project
 - To build the editor project, you need to install QT (which is quite heavy).
-- You can also run the Editor using the [Build](https://github.com/Synyproxy/CloudEngine/tree/master/BuildCloudEngine). ([Editor.exe](https://github.com/CJeauc/CloudEngine/blob/master/BuildCloudEngine/Build/Release-x64/Editor/Editor.exe))